railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Long Term Planning that can be calculated according to the working time of each employee involved in the project with the new Scheduler feature,

+* On creation of a new project, OpenERP automatically creates the corresponding Analytic Account in the Projects chart of accounts.
+You no longer have access to the analytic account from the Project.

 *Manufacturing Management*

 * Scrap consumed or finished goods and have the related stock moves automatically,